Guests with Disabilities

 - A pass may be issued depending on the needs of your group, including a boarding pass used for scheduling times to ride attractions.

-- Here at Guest Services we offer KidTrack, a wrist band program, which will assist you and park personnel in reuniting your group should you become separated.
+- At Guest Services we offer KidTrack, a wrist band program, which will assist you and park personnel in reuniting your group should you become separated.

-- Additionally, if you need to rent a stroller, wheelchair or locker, proceed to Stroller Rental adjacent to Guest Services inside the front gate.
+- Additionally, if you need to rent a stroller or wheelchair, proceed to Stroller Rental adjacent to Guest Services inside the front gate.

 - Please re-visit Guest Services if you need any additional help with your day.

-- We also recommend that as an added safety measure you take a photo of members of your party (especially if you have a child with ASD who tends to dart away or wander off) on your mobile device.
+- We also recommend that as an added safety measure you take a photo of members of your party (especially if you have a member in your party who tends to dart away or wander off) on your mobile device.
 This photo can be of great assistance to quickly reunite your party if you are separated.

 During your visit: